Explore the Dominican Republic: A Vibrant Caribbean Gem

 Major celebrations

-Unmissable public events across the Dominican Republic
+Unmissable Cultural Events in the Dominican Republic

 Carnaval de La Vega

-Merengue Festival
+Santo Domingo’s Merengue Festival

 National Independence Day Celebrations